pgspider/sqlite_fdw/README.md

 ### Datatypes
 **WARNING!
 The table above represents roadmap**, work still in progress.
 Untill it will be ended please refer real behaviour in non-obvious cases, where there is no ✔ or ∅ mark.

 This table represents `sqlite_fdw` behaviour if in PostgreSQL foreign table column some [affinity](https://www.sqlite.org/datatype3.html) of SQLite data is detected.
+Some details about data values support see in [limitations](#limitations).

 * **∅** - no support (runtime error)
 * **V** - transparent transformation